 The California Lighting Technology Center (CLTC) plans on initiating a project to integrate lighting, HVAC and window systems together for total remote control to improve building efficiency.
 With SWARM in place, the CLTC can work with buildings like The Barn, which already has wireless thermostats in place and remote HVAC system access.

 SWARM opens up a lot of opportunities for others to conduct energy-related projects.
-To find opportunities for future SWARM projects, a Mechanical Engineering Senior Design project is flying drone over buildings to take thermal images.
-This will inform ECO which buildings' HVAC systems are on at night when they don't need to be.
-We'll try to correct this by starting SWARM projects in these buildings.
+To find opportunities for future SWARM projects, a Mechanical Engineering Senior Design project is flying a drone at night to take thermal images of buildings and identify which buildings' HVAC systems are running when they don't need to be.
+We will try to correct this by starting SWARM projects in these buildings.